mjs375/Portfolio/WebScrapeTutorial.md

 profiles_page = browser.submit(form, login_page.url) # submit the filled out form (submit both the 'form' object and the URL of the login_page) profiles_page.url # check => "http://website.com/welcome" # WE ARE IN! a 2nd url variable, further in
 ```
-- 2. Now that we 'are in', let's scrape some data: e.g. the URL for each link on the welcome page
+- **2. Now that we 'are in', let's scrape some data**: e.g. the URL for each link on the welcome page
 ```
   # ^^cont. from above^^
 links = profiles_page.soup.select("a") # get all <a> tags on the page